 - FreeComputerBooks.com.
 Categorized by topics this site provides a huge collection of links on computers, programming, mathematics, technical books and lecture notes.

 - The Collection of Computer Science Bibliographies.
-More than 7 million references in 1500 bibliographies that are updated weekly.
+More than 7 million references in 1500 bibliographies are updated weekly.
 The scientific literature in computer science is provided from various sources.

 - W3Schools.com.
 The web developer site provides tutorials from basic HTML to integrate computer languages to build website pages.